School of Biology

 Our taught modules address the wonder of how life is maintained, both through internal mechanisms and within natural environments.
 Students are engaged in our active research projects based in laboratories within the school and research sites around the world.

 Our staff also contribute to other research groups hosted in the other schools in the faculty.
-Within the University of Leeds we are involved in various interdisciplinary networks such as water@leeds and the food and cities themes.
+Within the University of Leeds we are involved in various interdisciplinary networks such as water@leeds and the Global Food and Environment Institute.
 We are also involved in numerous national and international collaborations including links with research groups in the USA, Australia, Africa, India, Japan and China.

 We have recently secured over 12 million pounds in research income to support Centre for Innovation and Excellence in Livestock (CIEL) and Agricultural and Food-system Resilience: Increasing Capacity and Advising Policy (AFRICAP).

 Evolutionary research themes span from evolutionary genetics to the evolution of life-histories and population dynamics.
 Ecological research encompasses natural terrestrial, freshwater and marine ecosystems across the globe.
 Our research also includes exploration of the impacts of human activity in heavily-modified urban and agricultural landscapes.More on Ecology and Evolution